BALAJI24092001/Machine-Learning/Basic Notes.md

 ## Computing Cost
 Cost is a measure of how well our model is predicting.
-Loss is a how much error we get for a single observation, whereas the cost is the averate of all the loss.
+Loss is a how much error we get for a single observation, whereas the cost is the average of all the loss.

 The equation for cost with one variable is: